-All requests are subject for review and approval by school officials.
-BASD blended students will still be required to attend school for all classes they take in the traditional brick and mortar setting.
-Blended students will report to a designated place in their building for the time they are assigned an online course.
+All requests, including blended instruction, are subject for review and approval by school officials.
+BASD blended students may still be required to attend school for all classes they take in the traditional brick and mortar setting.
+Blended students may report to a designated place in their building for the time they are assigned an online course.